-Gram-negative meningitis is a type of infection of the membrane that surrounds the brain and spinal cord.
+Gram-negative meningitis is an infection in the membrane surrounding your brain and spinal cord.

-During the test, the Gram stain will turn pink if Gram-negative bacteria are present.
+“Gram-negative” refers to gram staining, a routine laboratory test used to determine the presence of microorganisms like bacteria or fungi in your blood or tissue.
+During the test, the gram stain will turn pink if gram-negative bacteria are present.
 These types of bacteria can also cause infections and pneumonia.

-Meningitis is often mistaken for the flu because early signs are similar.
+Meningitis is often mistaken for the flu because both have similar early signs.
 Additionally, both develop over a period of several hours to a few days.

 Symptoms of meningitis in newborns and infants include: